Spondyloarthrite axiale

 What other conditions are associated with axial spondyloarthritis?

-Maladie cardiovasculaire, including heart disease (eg, angine de poitrine et crise cardiaque), cerebrovascular disease (accidents ischémiques transitoires et AVC) et maladie artérielle périphérique.
+Maladie cardiovasculaire, including heart disease (eg, angine de poitrine et crise cardiaque), cerebrovascular disease (accidents ischémiques transitoires et AVC) and maladie artérielle périphérique.

 Thinning of bones (ostéoporose).